ucll-programming/course-material/docs/_includes/git-configuration.md

 ## Configuration

 After you have finished installing Git, you still need to configure it.
-In a terminal, write the following commands where you substitute `YOUR-NAME` your name (not your GitHub login) and `YOUR-EMAIL-ADDRESS` by your UCLL email address.
+In a shell, write the following commands where you substitute `YOUR-NAME` your name (not your GitHub login) and `YOUR-EMAIL-ADDRESS` by your UCLL email address.

 **IMPORTANT**